GPII/gpii-chrome-extension/README.md

 _**NOTE:** Browser tests should be served through a web server.
 The exact URL may vary._

+### All tests with reports

-Run all the tests through testem:
+Run all the tests and generate reports which can be viewed in the browser from the "reports" directory:

 ```bash
 # run on the host machine